 : defaulted toWhiteNoise.UNIFORM

-, for non-uniform noise distributionsnoise_matrix
+, for non-uniform noise distributions

 Noisy simulations go hand-in-hand with measurement protocols discussed in the previous section, to assess the impact of noise on expectation values.
 In this case, both measurement and noise protocols have to be defined appropriately.
 Please note that a noise protocol without a measurement protocol will be ignored for expectation values computations.